modernish/modernish/README.md

 A special `DIE` pseudosignal can be trapped (using plain old `trap` or [`pushtrap`](#user-content-the-trap-stack)) to perform emergency cleanup commands upon invoking `die`.
+On interactive shells, `DIE` is simply an alias for `SIGINT`.
-On interactive shells, `DIE` traps are never executed (though they can be set and printed).
-On non-interactive shells, in order to kill the malfunctioning program as quickly as possible (hopefully before it has a chance to delete all your data), `die` doesn't wait for those traps to complete before killing the program.
+On non-interactive shells, `DIE` traps are separate.
+In order to kill the malfunctioning program as quickly as possible (hopefully before it has a chance to delete all your data), `die` doesn't wait for those traps to complete before killing the program.
 Instead, it executes each `DIE` trap simultaneously as a